-PA lottery officials revealed plans to launch online lottery games, which may include electronic versions of the same scratch-0ff games available at lottery retailers across the state.
+PA lottery officials revealed plans to launch online lottery games, which should include electronic versions of scratch-off games.
+These will be new titles for the Pennsylvania marketplace.

 Electronic scratch-offs feature a graphic interface replacing the traditional ticket.
 The games are virtually the same.
 The objective of both is to match prize amounts or symbols.

 There are more than 50 traditional scratch-off tickets available at lottery retailers in Pennsylvania.
 Some of the most popular scratch-off tickets in the state include:

 - $20 $1 Million Pennsylvania Payout

 - $10 50X the Bucks

 - $30 $3,000,000 Extreme Green